A man taking hot tub therapy on Knee Replacement

 Post-surgery Care for Knee Replacement Patients

 After undergoing knee replacement surgery, post-surgery care is critical for a successful recovery.
 This care involves medical management, physical therapy, and exercise.
-Hot tub therapy is one form of exercise that can be particularly beneficial for knee replacement patients.
+Hot tub therapy is one exercise that can be particularly beneficial for knee replacement patients.

 Post-surgery Care Options